cue-lang/cue/README.md

 CUE is an open source data constraint language which aims to simplify tasks involving defining and using data.

+It is a superset of JSON,
+allowing users familiar with JSON to get started quickly.

+### What is it for?

+You can use CUE to

+- define a detailed validation schema for your data (manually or automatically from data)
+- reduce boilerplate in your data (manually or automatically from schema)
+- extract a schema from code
+- generate type definitions and validation code
+- merge JSON in a principled way
+- define and run declarative scripts

+### How?

+CUE merges the notion of schema and data.
-It can be used for data templating, data validation, and even defining scrips operating on data.
+The same CUE defintion can simultaneously be used for validating data and act as a template to reduce boilerplate.

-CUE is a constraint-based language.
-Constraints act both as data templates and detailed type definitions.
+Schema definition is enriched with fine-grained value definitions and default values.
+At the same time,
+data can be simplified by removing values implied by such detailed definitions.
+The merging of these two concepts enables many tasks to be handled in a principled way.

-Constraints provide a powerful yet simple alternative to inheritance, a common source of complexity with existing configuration languages.
+Constraints provide a simple and well-defined, yet powerful, alternative to inheritance, a common source of complexity with configuration languages.
-Constraints also provide an expressive way to define the possible values of data types, which in turn can be used for data validation in various applications.

-The CUE tooling also provides integrated declarative scripting aimed at simplifying putting configurations to good use while giving static analysis tools maximum domain knowledge.

-Some highlights:

-- JSON superset: get started quickly
+### CUE Scripting

+The CUE scripting layer defines declarative scripting, expressed in CUE, on top of data.
+This solves three problems:
+working around the closedness of CUE definitions (we say CUE is hermetic), providing an easy way to share common scripts and workflows for using data, and giving CUE the knowledge of how data is used to optimize validation.

+There are many tools that interpret data or use a specialized language for a specific domain (Kustomize, Ksonnet).
+This solves dealing with data on one level, but the problem it solves may repeat itself at a higher level when integrating other systems in a workflow.
+CUE scripting is generic and allows users to define any workflow.

+### Tooling

+CUE is designed for automation.
+Some aspects of this are:

 - convert existing YAML and JSON
-- declarative scripting
 - automatically simplify configurations
+- rich APIs designed for automated tooling
 - formatter
 - arbitrary-precision arithmetic
-- rich APIs designed for automated tooling
-- a formalism conducive to automated reasoning
 - generate CUE templates from source code
-- generate source code from CUE configurations (TODO)
+- generate source code from CUE definitions (TODO)

 ### Download and Install